startinmerc/strange-fauna/README.md

 * Pass index through LandingSection map for gradient direction
 * Add classes to style pseudos

+#### Button refactor

+* Remove all button style variations
+* Reset to a universal default style
+* Add classes for button variation
+* Add to components, pass as props if needed
+* Handle exceptions

 ---

 ### ToDo

 #### Cart to Wish/Adjust stock

-* check if stock > 0 on addToCart
+* check if stock > 0 on login & cart component load
 * pass to add wish & raise error if so

-* iterate over items in cart
-* look up stock through API
-* if stock > 0, add to new cart
-* if stock === 0, remove from cart and add to wish

 #### API Interaction